kevinpanxc/kevinpanxc.github.io/source/_posts/2015-05-17-quick-tips-for-a-healthier-lifestyle-as-a-college-student.markdown

 categories:
 ---

+I'm going to preface this post by saying that I even though I write as if I'm an authoritative figure on leading healthy lifestyles, I'm not.
+The things I mention here worked and is still working for me.
+At least that's what I'm inclined to believe :p

+---

 For many of us, going to college means living away from home for the first time.
 There are many other firsts that come with moving out... you might have to start doing your own laundry for the first time, or start cooking your own dinners.
 As a third year university student, I've been through all these firsts and learned quite a few things along the way.

 One of the best things about living away from home is the freedom.
 You get to do whatever you want now without having parents nosing around.
 But that also means the possibility of developing unhealthy lifestyle habits, especially dietary habits, that you might regret later on.